|

 HEALTH AND EMERGENCY FUNDS: One of our first projects, the Gungru

-Khangtsen Health and Emergency Fund, is an innovative effort aimed at
+Khangtsen Health and Emergency Fund, was, at the time, an innovative effort aimed at

 emergency medical help, health education, and sanitation within the Drepung

 Gomang Monastery.
-A group of over 100 monks formed a committee with elected
+A group of monks formed a committee with elected

 members managing and keeping records on members' health problems.
 Funds help